Minor and Serious Valium Side Effects Explained

 Some patients who are allergic to Valium and any other part of the drug prep may develop severe allergic symptoms.
-The fact is that allergy is a medical emergency, and you need to visit your doctor right away if you develop any of the following symptoms:
+The fact is that allergy is a medical emergency, and one needs to visit a doctor right away if develops any of the following symptoms:

 - Breathing difficulties

 - Chest tightness